 You can see the high-level inputs on the rear of the SB-1000 here:

 If you want to know more about this, take a look at how to connect speaker wire.
 Once connected, use the subwoofer’s gain, filter, and phase controls to blend the sound with your front stereo speakers.

 Another common high-level connection type for subwoofers is a Neutrik Speakon connector.
 You can see an example of the connection and cable here:

-The Neutrik Speakon cable has a connector at one end which plugs into the port on the rear of the subwoofer.
+The Neutrik Speakon cable has a connector at one end, which plugs into the port on the rear of the subwoofer.

 The other end has three bare wires that connect to the speaker terminals on your amplifier.
 This might be an AV receiver, stereo amplifier or preamplifier.

-The common way of wiring this is that one wire goes to the positive terminal of the right channel., another to the positive terminal of the left channel, and the final wire connects to the negative terminal of either channel.
+The standard way of wiring this is that one wire goes to the positive terminal of the right channel., another to the positive terminal of the left channel, and the final wire connects to the negative terminal of either channel.
 But not both.

 The purpose of this is to preserve the earthing of the amplifier and to avoid introducing ground loop hum.